WSokoll/MeetMe-frontend/README.md

  - serching for events by entering a phrase and specifying the time
  - displaying search results using a list and markers on the map
  - displaying details such as date, place, description, availability of tickets for a specific event
- - creating and adding events (only for logged in users)
+ - creating and adding events marked as private (only for logged in users)

 ## Project setup
 ```